 If, as the Supreme Court tells us, an individual’s donation to a political campaign is speech, what does it mean when the campaign an individual donates to in turn uses the donor’s money to support a completely different, unrelated cause?

-Coloradans who donated to a group called Official Recall Colorado Governor Jared Polis (Official Recall) found themselves in this situation when Official Recall abandoned its efforts to recall Official Recall solicited donations to support their effort to collect petition signatures to force Colorado to call an election in which voters would have the opportunity to remove Governor Polis from office.
-Official Recall , and when other groups attempting to recall Governor Polis abandoned the effort, so did Official Recall.
+Coloradans who donated to a group called Official Recall Colorado Governor Jared Polis (Official Recall) found themselves in this situation when Official Recall abandoned its efforts to recall Governor Polis and disbursed the money it collected from donors to its own staffers and other political campaigns.
+Official Recall solicited donations to support their effort to collect petition signatures to force Colorado to call an election in which voters would have the opportunity to remove Governor Polis from office.
+Official Recall never collected any signatures, and when other groups attempting to recall Governor Polis abandoned the effort, so did Official Recall.

 By this time, Official Recall had collected about $114,000 in donations.
 In September, Official Recall’s campaign finance report showed it distributed $11,000 of that money in “board gift[s]” to several of the group’s top-tier staffers.
 Additionally, the group made several donations of a few thousand dollars each to groups like the Boys and Girls Club.
 Perhaps most notably, Official Recall donated $30,000 to Colorado for Trump.

 Regardless of one’s political preferences or partisan affiliation, it is unappealing to imagine donating to a campaign for or against a candidate only to have one’s money re-routed by that campaign to support a different candidate.
 To people like the complainant in Colorado, this is an underhanded use of the donor’s money.
-And , the donor’s money is actually the donor’s speech.
+And according to the Supreme Court, the donor’s money is actually the donor’s speech.
 When Official Recall repurposed campaign contributions, then, it effectively forced its donors to speak in support of campaigns the donors might never have supported of their own free will.